paperboatcc/api/README.md

 <div align="center">
   This is the repository for <a href="https://www.fasmga.org">Fasm.ga</a> API (<code>Application Programming Interface</code>)

-  You don't known what fasm.ga is you can read our <a href="https://github.com/fasm-ga/fasmga/blob/main/README.md">readme</a>
+  You don't known what fasm.ga is?
+You can read our <a href="https://github.com/fasm-ga/fasmga/blob/main/README.md">readme</a>!

   <h1>Licensing</h1>